AdnanH901/NYC_public_school_test_results_analysis/README.md

 </div>

 ## Python Packages Used
-Here are all of the libraries needed to reproduce this project, they are all predownloaded in Jupyter Notebook.
-If you are using Python and they are not installed, then excecute ```pip install [insert library here]```
+Here are all of the libraries needed to reproduce this project, they are all pre-downloaded in Jupyter Notebook.
+If you are using Python and they are not installed, then execute ```pip install [insert library here]```

 - **Data Manipulation:**
   - ```Math```: A standard Python module that provides mathematical functions like trigonometric, logarithmic, and other basic operations.